Spomky-Labs/pwa-bundle/README.md

 This bundle provides the [spomky-labs/phpwa](https://github.com/spomky-labs/phpwa) bundle for Symfony.
 This will help you to generate Progressive Web Apps (PWA) Manifests and assets (icons or screenshots).
+Also, it will help you to generate Service Workers based on [Workbox](https://developers.google.com/web/tools/workbox).

 Please have a look at the [Web app manifests](https://developer.mozilla.org/en-US/docs/Web/Manifest) for more information about Progressive Web Apps.